Flevy Management Insights Case Study

 For next steps, it is recommended to explore the integration of blockchain technology to improve waste traceability and accountability across the supply chain.
 Expanding the scope of employee engagement and incentivization programs could further embed sustainability into the organizational culture.
 Additionally, conducting a detailed cost-benefit analysis of adopting more advanced waste processing technologies could uncover opportunities to further reduce costs and environmental impact.
 Finally, establishing partnerships with other organizations for waste exchange programs could offer mutual benefits and reinforce the firm's commitment to sustainability.

-Source: Waste Identification and Management Optimization for a Global Manufacturing Corporation, Flevy Management Insights, 2024
+Source: Waste Identification in Construction for Sustainable Growth, Flevy Management Insights, Joseph Robinson, 2024

 Flevy is the world's largest knowledge base of best practices.